trickwide/personal-finance-tracker/README.md

     - Goal name, category, goal amount, current amount, target date and progress are shown on a table.
 Progress bar fills depending on the currently saved amount.

+  - User can delete their submitted transactions

+  - Application has enhanced security with CSRF token validation for all POST requests

 ### What needs to be done

-- Application security needs to be strenghtened
+- Application security needs to be strenghtened (check for XSS vulnerability and review previously implemented CSRF token validations)

 - Application doesn't have proper styling and current look doesn't represent the final product

-- Code refactoring needs to be done, import statements need to be uniform and repetitive code should not exist
+- Code refactoring needs to be done, import statements need to be uniform and repetitive code should not exist.
+Current product has plenty of repetitive code.

 - Dashboard needs to have chart visualization for the data

-- User needs to be able to delete their accounts

-- User needs to be able to update, reset or delete their submitted data from dashboard
+- User needs to be able to delete their account and all the data associated with the account.